jasonnam/OcticonsSwift/README.md

 Check this [instructions](https://medium.com/@jasonnam/importing-font-files-to-xcode-projects-even-from-framework-9da99ba27c70#.v5f0d3cln).

-> If you install OcticonsSwift with Carthage check the number 4 of the article.
+> If you install OcticonsSwift with Carthage or CocoaPods check the number 4 of the article.

 ## Contact